tomasstorc/bootcamp-assignment/README.md

 - IaC should be used for resources creation, choice of tool is up to you (Terraform, Crossplane,...)
 - Use resource tags for better organization
-- (Bonus) Create GitOps based IaC deployment.
-You can use any tool you want.
 - State file should be in remote location (if using IaC with state file)
 - Solution should be stored in GIT repository